 Research how the company protects users, whether it complies with the ISO 27001 standards, and its history of previous breaches.
 You can type the brand + “data breach”, “data leaks”, and similar keywords in the search engine.

-Top CRM vendors have a dedicated page or documents about cyber security measures to preserve data confidentiality.
+Top CRM vendors have dedicated page or documents about cyber security measures to preserve data confidentiality.
 That’s what we find on the Zoho website.

 The tool enables you to assign roles and restrictions.
 It also comes with encryption, audit logs, IP restrictions, and two-factor authentication for stronger protection.
 We also see the GDPR functionality in the CRM.
 What does it mean for your business?
 It adds more transparency to data storage and makes the company compliant with laws in European countries.
 Besides, Zoho deals with HIPAA regulations, encrypting health data.